Spontaneous branes formation: Abstract

 \section{Abstract}

-{ This paper presents a study of brane formation in six-dimensional space.
-There is no a priori assumption of the brane(s) existence.
-However, the analysis of the generalized Einstein equations reveals that there are a set of metrics describing two static branes even in the absence of matter fields.
+{This paper presents a study of brane formation in six-dimensional space.
+There is no a priori assumption of the existence of brane(s).
+However, an analysis of the generalized Einstein equations shows that there { is} a set of metrics describing two static branes even in the absence of matter fields.
+At the same time, no one-brane configurations were found.
 The trapping of massive particles on branes is a consequence of the metric structure, which prevents these particles from moving between branes.

-It is shown that the communication between charged particles located on different branes provides by photons.
-Such positron-electron annihilation could be experimentaly study at the LHC collider.
+It is shown that communication between charged particles on different branes is provided by photons.
+Such positron--electron annihilation could be studied experimentally at the LHC collider.
 The Higgs field is distributed between the branes in such a way that it can serve as a Higgs portal connecting two worlds located on different branes.
 The values of the 4D physical parameters depend on the extra metric structure near the branes.
-A particular metric of the extra space was found to provide the observed value of the Higgs vacuum average.

-We also found a non-trivial effect of decompactification of the extra space when the Hubble parameter is varied.} \keywords{f(R) theory of gravity, Extra dimensions, Branes, Background fields}
+We also found a non-trivial effect of the decompactification of extra space during the Hubble parameter variation. }